The Corporate Governance Review: Australia

 i Embedding the appropriate culture

-Traditionally, legislation and standards regulated Australian companies' behaviour and external transactions.
-In 2019 Australian law makers and regulators increasingly sought to regulate the 'interior' of Australian organisations by seeking to impact organisational culture, values and intentions.60 In addition to requirements to publicly report environmental and social risks in their business, including climate risks and modern slavery practices, companies are also now subject to comprehensive whistleblowing protection legislation as a further safeguard for corporate ethics.61
+Traditionally, legislation and standards regulated companies' behaviour and external transactions.
+During 2019–2020, Australian lawmakers and regulators increasingly sought to regulate the 'interior' of Australian organisations by seeking to influence organisational culture, values and intentions.72 In addition to requirements to publicly report environmental and social risks in their business, including climate risks and modern slavery practices, companies are also now subject to comprehensive whistle-blowing protection legislation as a further safeguard for corporate ethics.73

 To address this evolving legislative environment and to meet rising community expectations of corporate behaviour, boards must continually assess organisational culture.
 Corporate responsibility is as much about policing conduct as it is facilitating a culture of ethical behaviour and decision-making.
 Reporting to boards must be as comprehensive as possible in relation to organisational conduct and culture.

-Boards should encourage a culture that positively impacts on the interests of multiple stakeholders, including customers, employees, regulators and the community.
-Metrics should not be confined to financial targets; both qualitative and quantitative data sources need to be accessed to provide a holistic picture of the organisation's impact on all stakeholders.62
+Boards should encourage a culture that positively affects the interests of multiple stakeholders, including customers, employees, regulators and the community.
+Metrics should not be confined to financial targets; both qualitative and quantitative data sources need to be accessed to provide a holistic picture of how the organisation affects all stakeholders.74

 Boards must seek views from all organisational levels.
 Management behaviour must mirror the 'tone at the top', created by the board, for consistency of values and intentions throughout the organisation.

-To operate effectively, Australian companies are recommended as often as reasonably possible to:63
+To operate effectively, Australian companies are recommended, as often as is reasonably possible, to:75

 - assess their culture and governance;